 Real Estate Tax, Appeals & Assessments

-• *** We apologize for any issues you may have accessing account information on the assessments website.
+• *** We apologize for any issues you have accessing account information on the assessments website.
 Please verify that your browser does not have any plug-ins, extensions, or settings that force HTTPS (secure) on a website, such as the extension "HTTPS Everywhere".
-If you have Microsoft Edge installed on your machine, it is our understanding that it is able to resolve the lookup page without any settings changes.
+If you have Microsoft Edge installed, it is our understanding that it is able to resolve the lookup page without any settings changes.

 The tax rate is expressed in dollars per one hundred dollars of assessed value.
 For example, if the total tax rate were $1.2075 per $100 of assessed value, then a property with an assessed value of $300,000 is calculated as: